Saint-Hyacinthe—Bagot—Acton: Election results

+Saint-Hyacinthe—Bagot—Acton, 2025-present

-Saint-Hyacinthe—Bagot, 1981-present
+Saint-Hyacinthe—Bagot, 1981–2025

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.

-Saint-Hyacinthe, 1966-1980
+Saint-Hyacinthe, 1966–1980

 Note: Social Credit vote is compared to Ralliement créditiste vote in the 1968 election.

-Saint-Hyacinthe—Bagot, 1947-1966
+Saint-Hyacinthe—Bagot, 1947–1966

 Note: Ralliement créditiste vote is compared to Social Credit vote in the 1963 election.

 Note: Union des Electeurs popular vote is compared to Social Credit vote in 1945 general election.